-Take off from the ground in a 30 knot attitude using two inches above hover power of full throttle, whichever occurs first.
+Take-off from the ground in a 30 knot attitude using the amount of power and angle necessary to clear the barrier by 10'.
 Use RPM shown in appropriate aircraft operating instructions.
 The confined area take-off, executed in the proper manner, should not require more than 2 inches above hover power.
-(Never exceed 25.2 inches of manifold pressure in the OH-23G or 27.5 inches in the OH-13H.)
+(Never exceed 25.2 inches of manifold pressure in the OH-23G or 27.5 inches in the OH-13H).
 The take-off path should be over the lowest barrier that allows you to take advantage of the wind and terrain.
-Clear the barrier by 10 feet, both vertically and horizontally.
-After clearing the barrier, resume a normal climb in the same manner as at a stagefield.
+Clear the barrier that allows you to take advantage of the wind and terrain.
+Clear the barrier by 10', both vertically and horizontally.
+After clearing the barrier, resume a normal climb in the same manner as at a stage field.

 Consider what effect the existing wind condition will have on your take-off and take-off path.
-Crosswinds of 90 degrees are treated as a no wind condition and will affect the amount of pedal available for take-off.
+Crosswinds of 90° are treated as a no wind condition and will effect the amount of pedal available for take-off.